-The deadline is for submissions to our Fall 2020 E-Publication is October 29th 2020 at 12:00 PM.
+The deadline is for submissions to our Winter 2021 Print Publication is March 8th 2021 at 11:59 PM.
 We accept all genres and modes including but absolutely not limited to short fiction, poetry, essay, visual art, photography, and multimedia.
 Please read the Submission Guidelines below before filling out the submissions form.

 We accept all modes, genres, and topics––we just request that you add a “Behind the Writing” at the end as a few sentences on your motivation for writing the piece!